March 3, 2017

 When and How to File

-Business income tax returns for the year 2015 must be filed by the 15th day of the third month following the close of the taxable year or period, or by the original due date required for filing the federal return.
+Business income tax returns for the year 2016 must be filed by April 18 (the first weekday after April 15 following the close of the taxable year or period) or by the original due date required for filing the federal return.
 Form 500 must be filed electronically to claim business income tax credits.

 Business Personal Property and Local Taxation Requirements

-In Maryland, businesses must pay an annual tax based on the value of their business personal property, including furniture, fixtures, tools, machinery, equipment, etc. The Department of Assessments and Taxation (DAT) administers the valuation process, while the counties and towns collect the tax based on the location of the property.
+In Maryland, businesses must pay an annual tax based on the value of their business personal property, including furniture, fixtures, tools, machinery, equipment, etc. The state Department of Assessments and Taxation (DAT) administers the valuation process, however individual counties and towns collect the tax based on the location of the property.